a tribute to

 Offline, Steve was a devoted family man, active in his church and our community.
 But when it came to making a good work/life balance real, he had a passion for being on a secluded lake or stream with just rod & reel in his hands and close friends and family nearby.

 Below are a few of many testimonials to Steve and the impact he made both personally and professionally for others.
-We encourage you to submit your own message to be included on this page, below.

 I was fortunate to call Steve a friend and Colleague.
 I would look forward to the days we would both be in the office and we could spend some time together.
 Mostly challenging each other to unique situations that we were helping our clients resolve or new ideas to consider.
 Many times these conversations would evolve into real solutions but there was always time to challenge the idea, each other and then debate the topic.
 It was during these conversations that I truly learned to appreciate and admire Steve.
 I realized after a number of these that Steve’s goal was to test my knowledge and conviction to an idea or concept before I would move forward.
 This process many times helped to find the best alternative and solution.
 We would defend our positions with intensity and respect.
 It the end we would generally agree, talk about our families and personal interests.
 Usually leading to some laughter and valuable life insight.
 Steve’s passion for his clients, love for his family, wisdom and dry humor will continue to have a profound influence on my life.
 My thoughts and prayers continue for Gayle, Sean, Dane and Lauren as they handle this tragic loss with faith and grace.
 Intellicents will never be the same.
 Thank you for the memories and I know you are right by your dad laughing and fishing on a beautiful lake.